GJasonAnderson/fps-leader/docs/index.md

 </details>

 ## Student & Leader Registration
-[Registration is now open for Movement Conference 2019](https://movementconf.com/) for everyone; leaders can register for free using the promo code `OWNER19`.
+[Registration is now open for Movement Conference 2019](https://movementconf.com/) for everyone; leaders can register for free using the promo code `OWNER19`. **All leaders need to get registered by the end of March!**

+## Host Homes
+Host homes are **required** this year, although students are not required to stay there.
+Providing meals is **not needed** - the host home will only be used for sleeping overnight.
+Please get started on securing a host home for your group now!

 <!--
 # Jan 2020 | Fusion Weekend